 The monthly reports were delayed to address numerous issues that converged at the same time, including (1) concern about a one-time event substantively impacting the timeline, (2) the recent inaccessibility of some channels to automated techniques, and (3) methodological changes.
-March, April, and May data were used to investigate the most pressing issues and make modifications, and the 3 associated monthly reports are issued simultaneously.
+The reports for March, April, and May are issued simultaneously.
 June and July are in progress.